ppy/osu-wiki/news/2024/2024-12-14-osu-world-cup-2024-concludes.md

 ### Grand Finals yap cost

-...i.e how much players talk in the chat rooms during matches.
-It doesn't actually affect matches... right?
+...i.e how much players talk in chat rooms in relation to how many times they played in matches.
+It doesn't actually affect anything... right?

 ![Grand Finals yap costs, with Allegrissimo at the top](/wiki/shared/news/2024-12-14-osu-world-cup-2024-concludes/owc-2024-gf-yap-costs.jpg)